xkfan/xkfan.github.io/private/english-writing.md

 between the V1 and V2 is not the objective of this paper, **we leave the endeavour of explaining this phenomena to future work**.

+As a result,
+**significant efforts have been dedicated**,
+**by industry and academia**,
+to optimize this kernel for various processor architectures, **both historical and contemporary**, with a particular focus on those designed for HPC workloads.

 ## Short Phrases